 Is it safe to use Venmo?

 Of course, their security terms are the best; they are constantly monitored to detect any fraud and stop it from the first moment.
-It is a simple and versatile application; you should consider whether you can wait business days to complete the free payments.
+It is a simple and versatile application; you should consider whether you can wait a couple of business days to complete the free payments.

 The operation of the mobile application is simple and intuitive; the best thing is that in each procedure, you will find the transaction details and guidance to complete it successfully.